Copyright (c) 2007 THE THRASH METAL GUIDE

 ZEALOUS WITNESS (CANADA)

 Based on "Punishment-Pain", this band provides a cool, more aggressive version of the Forbidden debut mixed with a heavier more elaborate approach akin to late-80's Metallica.
-This is good well-constructed music with very good bass support and forceful attached vocals reminiscent of the early Bobby "Blitz" Ellsworth (Overkill) style, maybe a bit gruffer and less melodic.
+This is good well-constructed music with very nice bass support and forceful attached vocals reminiscent of the early Bobby "Blitz" Ellsworth (Overkill) style, maybe a bit gruffer and less melodic.
 The guitars crush admirably coming with the casual more technical hook.
 The tempo is pretty fast reaching proto-death heights for a while on "The Day That Will Never Come".
-The more clever arrangements work better on the slower material: the pounding jumpy creeper "The Suffering"; the diverse technical closer, with a nice speedy twist at the end, "Windows Of The Mind".
+The more clever arrangements work better on the slower material: the pounding jumpy creeper "The Suffering"; the diverse technical closer with a nice speedy twist at the end "Windows Of The Mind".

 Man In An Empty Grave Demo, 1992